Program

 Preliminary Qualifying Exam (PQE)

-By the end of December of the second year, students should successfully complete a proposal-based preliminary qualifying exam (PQE).
+Between December and March of the second year, students should successfully complete a proposal-based preliminary qualifying exam (PQE).
 To learn more about the PQE requirements and review the necessary forms please click here.
-Within 6 months of this exam, students will have their first Dissertation Advisory Committee (DAC) meeting.
+Within 6 to 9 months of this exam, students will have their first Dissertation Advisory Committee (DAC) meeting.

 Dissertation Advisory Committee (DAC)